esm7/obsidian-rtl/README.md

 ## Changelog

+### 0.0.8

+- Fixed a bug in the previous release, of some important Obsidian editing behavior (e.g. auto-complete list bullets) being overwritten.

 ### 0.0.7

 - Improved the handling of the Home & End keys (without Shift at this point) in RTL.
 It's still not perfect (CodeMirror is not good at this) but at least the basic functionality works.